Kernelized Concept Erasure: Non-linear Concept Erasure

-Inspection of the linear adversarial game in \cref{eq:main-game} reveals that both the adversary and the predictor interact with the input only via an inner product.
+Inspection of the maximin game in \cref{eq:main-game} reveals that both the adversary and the predictor interact with the input only via an inner product.
 Thus, the game can be kernelized by replacing the inner product with a kernel operation.
-We establish this kernelization by first proving the following representer theorem-like lemma, which shows that $\vw,\vtheta$ can be written in terms of spans of the projected training set.
+We establish this kernelization by first proving the following representer theorem-like lemma, which shows that $\vw$ and $\vtheta$, now considered to live an RKHS $\hilbert$, can be written in terms of spans of the projected training set.\looseness=-1

 \begin{restatable}{lemma}{representer}